-B. Replacement Device
+Replacement Device

 The uncertified wood stove or insert, or fireplace, must be replaced by a cleaner-burning and more efficient alternative.
 Table 1 lists Program-eligible replacement devices.
-Prior to May 15, 2020, wood heating devices with particulate matter emission rates not exceeding 2.0 grams/hour (g/hr), that are certified to either U.S. EPA "Step 1" or "Step 2" New Source Performance Standards (NSPS) qualify for the Program.15 Starting on May 15, 2020, only wood heating devices with particulate matter emission rates not exceeding 2.0 grams/hours, that are certified to U.S. EPA "Step 2" NSPS, will be eligible for the Program.16 The non-wood burning devices listed in Table 1 are eligible for the duration of the Program.
+Only wood heating devices with particulate matter emission rates not exceeding 2.0 grams/hours, that are certified to U.S. EPA "Step 2" NSPS, will be eligible for the Program.
+The non-wood burning devices listed in Table 1 are eligible for the duration of the Program.